Introduction: The Complexities of Borrowing from Your Business

 For example, you can take out a lump sum for a major expense.
 Or you can take out a loan in several instances for ongoing expenses.
 But they all fall under the same Division 7A umbrella.

 Keep in mind, though, that these loans can grow out of hand quickly.
 Only the person borrowing the money knows about the transactions, so they can start off small but grow quickly.
 Before you know it, shareholders are drawing more money than the business takes in.
+It is crucial to ensure the business has enough money before making loans to avoid financial strain.
+Additionally, tracking the money coming into the business is essential to prevent cash flow issues.

 Ultimately, this may affect the overall financial health of the business.